mikolaszko/mikolaszko/README.md

 if you wanna talk send me an email: mikosodz.lote@gmail.com

-I do low-level engineering and as is written in the description - compilers are my main focus.
+I do low-level engineering - compilers, performance optimization and cli tools are my favorite B)))